-Refer to Maps E19 to E24 in Part 6 for illustration of the existing cycle routes in this sector, with the Quality of Service ratings shown on Q9-Q24 of Volume 2.
+Refer to Maps E19 to E24 in Part 2 for illustration of the existing cycle routes in this sector.

 4.4.1 North Wicklow Sector Town Cycle Networks

 The North Wicklow Sector extends from the County Boundary in the north to Roundwood, Newtownmountkennedy and Newcastle in the south, and from the East Coast inland to the edge of the Wicklow Mountains.
 It includes the towns of Bray and Greystones, and the large villages of Kilcoole, Newtownmountkennedy and Roundwood.
 There are several smaller villages such as Enniskerry, Kilmacanogue and Delgany that are satellites of the larger population centres and are included with them in the analysis of cycle route requirements.